sanskarm98/leapfrog-coding/README.md

 # Setup

-- unzip the Backend_Challenge.zip once downloaded from the google drive
+- unzip the leapfrog-coding.zip once downloaded from the google drive

 # ways to run